Nat-Gas Prices Continue Higher on Hot US Weather Forecasts

-Aug nat-gas prices on Tuesday extended the 4-session rally and posted a new 1.5-week high.
+Aug nat-gas prices on Wednesday extended the week-long rally and posted a new 2-week high.
 The main bullish factor was warmer US weather forecasts, which would boost nat-gas demand from electricity providers to meet increased air conditioning usage.
-Nat-gas prices were also supported on near-record LNG exports.
+Atmospheric G2 said that forecasts shifted hotter in the eastern two-thirds of the US for July 21-25.
+The rest of the country also remains hot.

-NatGasWeather said the 8-15 day forecast is for highs in the upper 80s to 100s in most of the US, especially California, the Southwest, and Texas.
+The consensus is for Thursday's weekly EIA report to show a +45 bcf increase, which would be above the 5-year average for the week of +41 bp.

 An increase in US electricity output is positive for nat-gas demand from utility providers.
 The Edison Electric Institute reported last Wednesday that total US (lower-48) electricity output in the week ended July 5 rose +1.0% y/y to 93,747 GWh (gigawatt hours), and US electricity output in the 52-week period ending July 5 rose +2.4% y/y to 4,247,938 GWh.